firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.autoshun.org/files/shunlist.csv).

-The last time downloaded was found to be dated: Sun May 24 22:30:05 UTC 2015.
+The last time downloaded was found to be dated: Mon May 25 02:30:05 UTC 2015.

 The ipset `autoshun` has **51** entries, **51** unique IPs.